yur25/Winter-2025-Exams/README.md

 ## Steps to pass the exam

 - Choose [one or more of alternatives](https://github.com/HowProgrammingWorks/Winter-2025-Exams/blob/main/README.md#choose-alternative)
-- Clone and fill self assessment repo: https://github.com/HowProgrammingWorks/SelfAssessment
+- Clone and fill the self assessment repo: https://github.com/HowProgrammingWorks/SelfAssessment
   - Fill your skills before course in branch: `main`
   - Fill your skills after course in branch: `2025-winter`
   - Open pull request from `2025-winter` to `main` but do not merge it
 - Fill this form: https://forms.gle/saZw1PRo9aiQiF1Y8
-  - Double сheck if the form has been submitted, editing is allowed
+  - Double-сheck if the form has been submitted, editing is allowed
   - A notification should be sent to your mailbox
+- Submit form before deadline and come to the exams

 ## Choose alternative